OuhscBbmc/redcapcon-2025-r-api/snippets/longitudinal.md

 ### Background

-This vignette pertains to reading REDCap records from a project that (a) has longitudinal events or (b) has a repeating measure.
+This section of the presentation pertains to reading REDCap records from a project that (a) has longitudinal events or (b) has a repeating measure.
 The first section conceptually discusses how REDCap stores complex structures.
 The remaining sections describe how to best retrieve complex structures with the [REDCapTidyieR](https://chop-cgtinformatics.github.io/REDCapTidieR/) and [REDCapR](https://ouhscbbmc.github.io/REDCapR/) packages.

 * If you are new to R or REDCap, consider start with the [Typical REDCap Workflow for a Data Analyst](https://ouhscbbmc.github.io/REDCapR/articles/workflow-read.html) and [Basic REDCapR Operations](https://ouhscbbmc.github.io/REDCapR/articles/BasicREDCapROperations.html) vignettes and then return to this document.
 * If you are reading from a *simple* project, just call REDCapR's [`redcap_read()`](https://ouhscbbmc.github.io/REDCapR/reference/redcap_read.html).